Looking for Hispanic Heritage Month ideas to celebrate the occasion? Read on!

 9. Learn to write in Mayan: At least your name, that is!
 GEO6HMS has provided a detailed, easy to follow worksheet on writing Mayan glyphs.
 See if you can figure out how the syllables of your name come together in Mayan.
 You can also check out PaleoAliens for an automatic translator of your name or any other words into Mayan.
 (This activity is more about celebrating the indigenous heritage of some Spanish speaking countries).

 10. Start learning Spanish or deepen your skills: There are so many great language learning apps like Duolingo, Babbel, Memrise etc to help language enthusiasts these days.
 Give yourself the 30 days of Hispanic Heritage Month to learn some new expressions and grammar.
 Search online for a 30 day language challenge to get some fun and useful prompts.
+Even better, sign-up for a culturally enriched beginner Spanish programme.

 Ten is a lovely, rounded number but I wanted to give you even more!
 So I scoured the web to find additional ideas, resources and activities to celebrate Hispanic Heritage Month.
 These activities celebrate the wonderfully mixed and diverse culture present in several Spanish speaking countries.
 I’ve provided links to original posters in each instance.